Coronavirus plunges French economy into worst post-war slump

-French gross domestic product shrank 5.8% in the quarter from the previous three months, when the euro zone’s second-biggest economy contracted 0.1%, the INSEE official statistics agency said.
+French gross domestic product shrank 5.8% in the quarter from the previous three months, the INSEE official statistics agency said.

+That marked the second consecutive quarter the economy contracted, after shrinking 0.1% in the fourth quarter of 2019, meaning it is technically in recession.

 The first quarter contraction was the biggest on a quarterly basis since World War II, surpassing the previous record of -5.3% in the second quarter of 1968 when France was gripped by civil unrest, mass student protests and general strikes.